CSUwangj/ZDaily/content/2020-10-09-Daily-Challenge/index.md

 |1	|U+0000|	U+007F|	0xxxxxxx	|  |
 |2	|U+0080|	U+07FF|	1xxxxxxx (except for 11111111)|1xxxxxxx	|

-because maximum is $10^4$ which is less than `1111111100000000`, so I use single byte `0xFF` for null node.
+because the maximum is $10^4$ which is less than `1111111100000000`, so I use single byte `0xFF` for null node.

-because there is no intersection between code of nodes, so just put encoded nodes in level order.
+because there is no intersection between codes of nodes, so just put encoded nodes in level order.

 ``` cpp
 class Codec {